-Global investment in renewables and energy efficiency declined 3 percent to $318 billion in 2017 and “there is a risk that it will slow further this year,” posing a threat to the world’s fight against climate change and air pollution, the International Energy Agency reported.
+PARIS (AN) — Global investment in renewables and energy efficiency declined 3% to US$318 billion in 2017 and "there is a risk that it will slow further this year," posing a threat to the world's fight against climate change and air pollution, the International Energy Agency reported.

-Investment in renewable power, accounting for two-thirds of power generation spending, dropped 7 percent last year, the Paris-based international organization said in its World Energy Investment 2018 report.
+Investment in renewable power, accounting for two-thirds of power generation spending, dropped 7% last year, the Paris-based international organization said in its World Energy Investment 2018 report.

 It noted that recent changes to China's solar policies — which attempt to rein in costs by cutting off subsidies for new utility-scale photovoltaic power stations — increase the risk of an investment slowdown this year.

 China has an outsized influence on global markets.
 For the past several years it has been the world leader in solar capacity; as of 2017, it accounted for slightly more than half of the world's photovoltaic installations.

 The report's annual review showed global energy spending was US$1.8 trillion in 2017, or 2% less than in 2016.
 The biggest share of investments, more than US$750 billion, were in the electricity sector, while US$715 billion was spent on oil and gas supply.